mimn97/mimn97.github.io/_pages/about.md

 ### Sophomore Research Assistant

 #### Department of Mathematics, Sep 2019 - Jan 2020
-- [https://www.wooster.edu/academics/research/sophomore/](S.R.A) of The College of Wooster, intended for sophomores and juniors to provide opportunities of working as paid research assistants to Wooster faculty members
+- [Sophomore research program](https://www.wooster.edu/academics/research/sophomore/) of The College of Wooster, intended for sophomores and juniors to provide opportunities of working as paid research assistants to Wooster faculty members
 - Assisted Dr. Robert Kelvey's research on simulation of a game that can be played on graphs and hypercubes
   - Involves two players tracing out a path on a graph without backtracking or making any loops other than one leading back to the start
 - Devised a Python class that builds any kind of graphs in three-dimensional spaces, formulated an efficient searching algorithm for all winning paths for each player, and designed frameworks of the game